 The third line with 4 matches is through John's son James, 1807-1885, to his daughter (and my great-grandmother) Sarah Ann Davis, 1842-1926.
 Her eldest son, Tom Galton, 1875-1948 leads to my mother Edith Elsie Galton to which mine, my children and my nieces all match.
 Tom's eldest son Harry, 1877-1828, leads to Corinne J Thompson, via her mother Maureen Gibbs, 1936-2016.

-These matches are in large part due to the good on-line trees for this side of the family.
+These matches are in large part due to the good on-line trees for this side of the family in spite of the low level of cM in some cases.

 No identified connections have appeared in any of the cluster analyses done so far.
-However, as with the Galtons, there are strong indications of connections from Dorset and Hampshire matches to Newfoundland including the surnames of Anstey, Davis, Galton, Verge and Pelley and analysis is in progress.
+However, as with the Galtons, there are strong indications of connections from Dorset and Hampshire matches to Newfoundland including the surnames of Anstey, Davis, Galton, Verge and Pelley.
+It seems most likely that this connection is to the Anstey family of which there is a One-Name study.
+'Our' branch is from those of Poole though the family is ancient and comes from Anstey in Hertfordshire where a descendant of a Norman family was granted land.
+It has its own web site here, and there is a book that describes the studies of which I have a copy.